maths/moodle-qtype_stack/doc/en/Authoring/Authoring_quick_start_8.md

 First, you must export the existing questions:

 1. log into the module on the Moodle server from which you wish to export questions, and click on `Question bank` in the Administration block.
 Then click on `Export`,
 2. Click on `Moodle XML format`, then choose the category you want to export.
 Moodle only lets you export individual categories.
+3. Click on `Export questions to file`.
 This will download a file with the all the questions that category.

 To import these questions into your course: